kevh-c/11ty-get-going/src/content/using-this-template.md

 There's a little bit of housekeeping to do in order to make this template your own.

-## Update template metadata
+### Update global configs for this template
-Eleventy uses [global data files](https://www.11ty.dev/docs/data-global/) to conveniently expose data to every template in an Eleventy project.
-In this template global data files can be found under `src/_11ty/data`.

-This template uses `config.js` to pull in useful default global values.
+This project uses a single file to capture project-wide metadata, basically to populate all the stuff in a `<head>` tag on your pages.
+This can be found under `src/data/config.js`.
 These of course can be overridden in your content frontmatter thanks to Eleventys [data cascade](https://www.11ty.dev/docs/data-cascade/).

 ```js
 // Required.
 The name of your project.